Hittite phonology: Plene spelling

 Plene spelling is the practice of writing a vowel redundantly.
 Its use was never consistent at any stage of Hittite, but it was generally more common in earlier texts.
-It certainly must have represented some phonemic features, most obviously vowel length, as in ne-e-pí-iš, which should be analyzed phonologically as [nɛ́ːbis].
-It has been argued that it could represent stress as well.
+It certainly must have represented some phonemic features, most obviously vowel length, as in ne-e-pí-iš, which should be analyzed phonetically as [nɛ́ːbis].
+It has been argued that it could represent stress as well, though it certainly did not always denote stress: Words such as la-a-ḫu-wa-a-i could not have been accented in multiple places.